singhst/token-generator/README.md

 `views_in_account_folder.py` :	Define the main logic actions.

-`store.py`:	A module to create, read, update and delete the volatile class variable `dict` .
+`store.py`:	A module to create, read, update and delete the volatile `dict` type class variable.